top of page

 Then in 1913, in Painting with White Border, Kandinsky experimented with a new technique.
 He situated his imagined world within another, wider world by means of a “white border.”
 While he is not yet exploring substructural worlds, he is moving conceptually toward the recognition that the world of subject-object, space-time, and sense perception is situated in a much broader cosmos.

 Later that same year, Kandinsky began to paint canvases without any representational features.
 Light Picture and Black Lines begin a new era.
-No longer is Kandinsky abstracting from the world of everyday experience and reformatting that world according to a new logic and a new aesthetic; now he is creating (or unveiling) entirely novel worlds via paint.
+No longer is Kandinsky abstracting from the world of everyday experience and reformatting that world according to a new logic and a new aesthetic; now he is creating (or unveiling, aletheia) entirely novel worlds via paint.

 In 1919, he painted White Oval, a rounded rhombus containing an entire physics of fanciful forms, situated within a dark, vague border that suggests nearly empty space.
-This world is like a womb, self-contained within the larger body, aka reality.
+This world is like a womb, self-contained within the larger body aka ’reality’.
 Modern cosmologists might recognize this as a bubble universe, an apparently self-contained and finite universe that is really just one “bubble” in a foam of bubbles (all universes, similar or not so similar to our own).

+During this period, Kandinsky regularly organizes paintings around irregular geometric shapes.
+For example, Red Oval (1920) depicts what cosmologists might call a brane, a space situated within a higher dimensionality.
 In Red Oval, all the inhabitants link to the brane (or to something else that links to the brane).
-Some objects link to the brane at one end point only, others at both end points; does this remind you of today’s strings?
+Some objects link to the brane at one end point only, others at both end points; does this remind you of today’s strings

 Objects may equally well link to either side of the brane, or they may run through the brane like arrows.
 All the activity in this world takes place in or just above/below this brane.
 Compared to the higher dimensional universe in which it is situated, the brane is something like a pancake.

 Beginning in 1922, Kandinsky’s paintings show the influence of the Bauhaus.
 However, he incorporates that influence into his own style.
 In the Black Square (1923), he inserts the architectural forms of Bauhaus into his brane-world.